🔄

 RAISED

 Since its formation in August 2023, the Foundation has raised significant funds for the Federal Problem-Solving Courts.
-We are proud to have the support of the Steans Family Foundation and the Robert Johnson Foundation.
-We are grateful to all of our more than 80 donors for their generosity.
+We are proud to have the support of the Steans Family Foundation and the City of Chicago/United Way Returning With Hope grant.
+We are grateful to all of our donors for their generosity.

 grants made